-eScholarship is the open access repository of the University of California.
+eScholarship is the systemwide open access repository and publishing platform of the University of California.
 UC researchers can ensure global access to their academic work, including their scholarly articles, by making it available in eScholarship.
 If you found an article you wrote in eScholarship and don’t know how it got there, it was likely deposited by one of your UC co-authors.

 The UC Open Access policies assert the right of UC researchers to openly share the authors’ final version of their scholarly articles (the version that has undergone editing and peer review and has been accepted for publication, but is not the final version published on the journal’s website) via an institutional repository.
 This is the version that a UC co-author has made available in eScholarship, and it may be why it doesn’t look the same it might on the publisher’s website.